Ken Hughes

-Kenneth Graham Hughes (19 January 1922 – 28 April 2001) was an English film director, writer and producer.
-He was the co-writer and director of the children's film Chitty Chitty Bang Bang (1968).
-He has been called "a filmmaker whose output was consistently interesting and entertaining, and deserved more critical attention than it has received."
+Kenneth Graham Hughes (19 January 1922 – 28 April 2001) was an English film director and screenwriter.
+He worked on over 30 feature films between 1952 and 1981, including the 1968 musical fantasy film Chitty Chitty Bang Bang, based on the Ian Fleming novel of the same name.
+His other notable works included The Trials of Oscar Wilde (1960), Of Human Bondage (1964), Casino Royale (1967), and Cromwell (1970).
+He was an Emmy Award winner and a three-time BAFTA Award nominee.

+Hughes has been called "a filmmaker whose output was consistently interesting and entertaining, and deserved more critical attention than it has received."

 Early life and career

 Hughes was born in Yates St, Toxteth, Liverpool.
 His family moved to London soon after.
 Hughes won an amateur film contest at age 14 and worked as a projectionist.
 When he was sixteen he went to work for the BBC as a technician and became a sound engineer.